 Like to Freeze Veggies?

-Print a copy of my vegetable blanching chart, too.
-It lists the blanching times for any vegetable you could think of freezing.
+Then, be sure to print a copy of my vegetable blanching chart, while you’re at it.
+It lists the blanching times for just about any vegetable you could think of freezing.

 Tip: Laminate both charts, so they’ll be easy to clean, if you spill on them.
 That kind of thing happens in the kitchen (or at least it happens in mine).